ParedesGab/PP1/README.md

       ![Laxus hero image](assets/images/2-laxus-hero.webp)

-- Nicholas Altizer is the author of the Home page first extraordinary image:
+- Nicholas Altizer is the author of the Home page first extraordinary image depicting the Carrie Bow Cay field station in Belize:
       ![Laxus extraordinary image nr1](assets/images/5-_Habitat-carrie-bow-cay_1_cropped.webp)

 - Nikolaus Leisch is the author of the following images: